mjainta/workstation/README.md

 ## Run

-Use on of these commands to run the main Ansible playbook:
+Use this command to run the main Ansible playbook:
 ```bash
 ansible-playbook --ask-become-pass --diff playbooks/main.yml
 ```